michaelfm1211/mdview/DOCS.md

 regular text * this is in italics. ***is this bold italics?*** *

 This is because the `***` sequence toggles bold and italics.
-If text is already in italics, then toggling it will turn it off.
+If the text is already in italics, then toggling it will turn it off.
 Even more important is that another `*` will toggle it again to become on.
-If you don't count, then the rest of your document could become italic.
+If you don't count, then the rest of your document could become italics.
 This is ultimately an effect of libmdview handling streams: libmdview can't look ahead to see what you're trying to do, so it'll just trust you even if you're wrong.
-The only chance libmdview gets to catch your mistakes is at the end of the document, when it knows that nothing else will follow.
+The only chance libmdview gets to catch your mistakes is at the end of the document when it knows that nothing else will follow.
 At the end, libmdview will close any unclosed decorations.
 Don't rely on this though.
 If you have multiple, then they may be closed out of order and create invalid HTML (your browser will still be able to handle invalid